Measurement of a spin-1 system: Results

-It may happen that either $[E_f,\Hat{S}]=0$ or $[\rho_i,\Hat{S}]=0$.
-Two important instances are when no postselection is made, $E_f\propto \id$, and when the initial state is the completely unpolarized state $\rho_i=\id/3$.
-Other important cases are when the system is either prepared or postselected in an eigenstate of $\Hat{S}$.
-When this happens, all the weak values defined in Eqs.~\eqref{eq:wv} are real and furthermore $C_w=E_w=B_w$, $D_w=A_w$.
+It may happen that either $[E_{f},\hat{S}]=0$ or $[\rho_{i},\hat{S}]=0$.
+Two important instances are when no post--selection is made, $E_{f}\propto \id$, and when the initial state is the completely unpolarized state $\rho_{i}=\id/3$.
+Other important cases are when the system is either prepared or post--selected in an eigenstate of $\hat{S}$.
+When this happens, all the weak values defined in \eqref{eq:wv} are real and furthermore $C_{w}=E_{w}=B_{w}$, $D_{w}=A_{w}$.